 Why is relationship marketing important?

 In a nutshell, relationship marketing helps businesses gain higher revenue and cut expenditures by keeping clients engaged with a brand.
 Retaining a customer is 5-25 times cheaper than acquiring a new one.
-Better yet, it results in extra earnings; when a brand raises customer retention rate by 5%, it sees a 25% increase in profit.

 Relationship marketing ensures a long-lasting, close, and emotional connection between companies and their clients.
 It helps earn loyal customers, who purchase from a brand repeatedly and recommend it to their friends, family, colleagues, and so on.
 Apart from increased sales and profits, which is the core of every commercial undertaking, profound business-customer relationships have other advantages.

 - Stronger brand resilience